alexej1900/alexej1900/README.md

 ## Welcome to my page
 ## I`m Alexey Bodnarchuk
-### Junior front-end developer.
+### Junior front-end developer. <br>Little experience.
-Little experience.
 But there is a huge motivation to become a professional in this field

 ### Things I code with
 <p>